At a glance

 When the hosted editor is not your frontend but Quickshops should still run commerce.

-Render your own UI in Next.js, React Native, or any stack while Quickshops owns catalog reads, carts, and Stripe Checkout session creation.
+Render your own UI in Next.js, React Native, or any stack while Quickshops owns catalog reads, carts, and Stripe Checkout.
+Call commerce through @quickshops/sdk on the server.
 You control design; Quickshops controls commerce logic.

 Designed for trusted backend environments.